 - 1. Development should demonstrate high quality design, where appropriate and relevant to the development, by: - a.
 Reflecting the incremental and phased development of the neighbourhood area; - b.
 Understanding and reflecting the scale and character of the locality; - c.
-Conserving and enhancing the significance of heritage assets, including the integrity of the Warkworth Conservation Area.
+Conserving and enhancing the significance of heritage assets, including the special interest of the Warkworth Conservation Area.
 The assessment of significance should include that generated by the relationship of the asset with its setting; - d.
 Using good quality materials that complement those of adjoining and surrounding buildings; - e.
 Taking account of topography and natural features; - f.
 Respecting established building lines and introducing boundary treatments and rooflines that are in keeping with the street scene; - g.
 Demonstrating a commitment to sustainable design and construction, including embedding renewable energy technology; - h.
-Providing sufficient external amenity space, refuse and recycling storage and car and bicycle parking to ensure a high quality and well managed streetscape.
-Parking should be provided to meet the requirements of Northumberland Local Plan policy TRA4, including the provision of electric vehicle charging points where appropriate; - Adopting the principles of sustainable drainage; - j.
-Ensuring the development would not prejudice the amenity of its future occupiers or that of adjacent properties in terms of overshadowing, loss of light, dominance, loss of privacy, noise or general disturbance;
+Providing sufficient external amenity space, refuse and recycling storage and car and bicycle parking to ensure a high quality and well managed streetscape; - i.
+Adopting the principles of sustainable drainage; - j.
+Ensuring the development would not prejudice the amenity of its future occupiers or that of adjacent properties in terms of overshadowing, loss of light, dominance, loss of privacy, noise or general disturbance; - k.
+Minimising both the likelihood of and fear of crime; - I. Creating a safe, accessible and well-connected environment that meets the needs of its users encouraging cycling, walking and other forms of sustainable travel; - m.
+Ensuring that lighting associated with the development would not have a significant effect on residential amenity, wildlife or the important dark skies and tranquillity of the area; - n.
+Incorporating measures to support species and habitats; - o.
+Retaining views that contribute to the settlement and landscape character; and - p.
+Ensuring the development would not result in unacceptable levels of noise, air or water pollution. - 2.
+Where the application site lies within the Northumberland Coast Area of Outstanding Beauty proposals should be informed by the Northumberland Coast AONB Design Guide for the Built Environment. - 3.
+Where a design and access statement is required as part of a planning application, this should demonstrate how the proposal has responded to the above as an integral part of the design process.